bastienleonard/pysfml-cython/doc/sphinx/source/graphics.rst

    A rectangle is defined by its top-left corner and its size.

-   To keep things simple, :class`FloatRect` doesn't define functions to emulate the properties that are not directly members (such as right, bottom, center, etc.), instead it only provides intersection functions.
+   To keep things simple, :class:`FloatRect` doesn't define functions to emulate the properties that are not directly members (such as right, bottom, center, etc.), instead it only provides intersection functions.